-The National Alliance for Caregiving (NAC)
+Organizational Spotlight: The National Alliance for Caregiving (NAC)

 About the NAC

 The National Alliance for Caregiving is an organization that’s dedicated to improving the quality of life for both caregivers and those in their care.
-With an emphasis on friend and family caregivers, the NAC aims to advance research, advocacy and innovation in all areas of caregiving.
+With an emphasis on friend and family caregivers, the NAC aims to advance research, advocacy, and innovation in all areas of caregiving.

-“We recognize that families provide important societal and financial contributions toward maintaining the wellbeing of those in their care,” NAC says.
+“We recognize that families provide important societal and financial contributions toward maintaining the well-being of those in their care,” NAC says.

-What’s particularly helpful for those living with rare disease is the NAC’s extensive library of resources, including several caregiver guidebooks.
+What’s particularly helpful for those living with rare diseases is the NAC’s extensive library of resources, including several caregiver guidebooks.
 The guidebooks are a wealth of tips and resources for anyone in a caregiving role – from how to navigate medical diagnoses and find specialists to improving quality of life through recreation and self-care.

 In addition, they have resources for navigating hospital stays and discharge checklists for professionals, plus information you can give to medical or mental health providers to better advocate for caregiving support.
 The NAC’s research includes valuable insights on the status of Caregiving in the US, completed in partnership with the AARP.
 The report is widely referenced in the media and among policymakers.
 It breaks down trends in caregiving at every level and demographic, including trends among marginalized communities.